Install Blogima for Ghost in Chrome and Firefox

 • You copied the Content API key (not an Admin key).

-This typically means your initial indexing/embeddings are still being generated.
+This typically means your initial indexing/embeddings are still being processed.
 Give it a bit of time, then reopen the pop-up.
+You can continue to fix your internal link health score while waiting.

 What to do next